dmitry1178/frontend-project-44/README.md

 # Brain-games
 What it is?
-Mind Games is a set of five console games built using popular mobile brain training apps.
-Each game asks questions that need to be answered.
+Mind Games is a set of five console games based on popular mobile brain training apps.
+Each game asks questions that need to be answered correctly.
 After three correct answers, the game is considered to be completed.
-Incorrect results end the game and return it again.
+Wrong answers end the game and offer to play it again.
 List of games:
 * Definition of an even number;
 * Calculator.
 Arithmetic expressions to be evaluated;